Luca Petrasso

 Luca Allan Petrasso (born June 16, 2000) is a Canadian professional soccer player who plays as a left-back for Major League Soccer club CF Montréal.

-Career
+Club career

 Early career

 Petrasso joined the Toronto FC Academy in 2013, when he was 12.
-Petrasso joined the Senior Academy team in League1 Ontario in 2016, making his debut on June 4 against ProStars FC, where he scored an 86th minute game-winning goal to win the match 3-2.
+Petrasso joined the Senior Academy team in League1 Ontario in 2016, making his debut on June 4 against ProStars FC, where he scored an 86th minute game-winning goal to win the match 3–2.

 On September 23, 2017, he scored four goals in a 5–1 victory over North Mississauga SC.

 On March 15, 2018, he signed his first professional contract with Toronto FC II in the second-tier USL.
 He made his professional debut on April 26 against the Richmond Kickers.

-He scored his first professional goal on April 6, 2019 against Orlando City B, which was the club's first goal in USL League One after the club dropped down to the third tier in 2019.
+He scored his first professional goal on April 6, 2019, against Orlando City B, which was the club's first goal in USL League One after the club dropped down to the third tier in 2019.
 He re-signed with the team for the 2021 season.